 I’ve got the shoes, I want to sew and wear them, now what?

-Email or leave a desk note for Miss Mary or Miss Claire that you have shoes and need them approved.
+Email that you have shoes and need them approved.
 Requests will be answered within 24 hours.
 BE PATIENT-we can’t drop everything to check your shoes exactly when you get them!

 A time will be scheduled that is convenient and you must try them on at the studio.
 Show up to have them approved ready to be checked: tights on, all spacers and pointe pads on and shoes on.
 We can’t check shoes in a bag or box, so get them on and be ready!

 Go home and sew them or go back for a re-fitting.
 If you get to sew them, WATCH THE VIDEO’S and sew your shoes correctly.
-NO NOT TRIM YOUR RIBBONS OR DRAWSTRINGS until we see them back on your foot; we will help with this and discuss proper tying of the ribbons with you.
+NO NOT TRIM YOUR RIBBONS OR DRAWSTRINGS until we see them on your foot again; we will help with this and discuss proper tying of the ribbons with you.

-Learning to dance on pointe is painful & difficult.
-You must prove you are serious about it & dedicated enough to spend the necessary amount of time working towards it.
-BUT, we promise, IF YOU FOLLOW THROUGH, the reward is totally INCREDIBLE when you finally do dance on pointe!
-To be considered for pre-pointe/pointe, you MUST EMAIL Miss Mary to be preliminarily evaluated for readiness.
-Expect a reply within 48 hours of your email.
+Learning to dance on pointe is painful and difficult.
+You must prove you are serious about it and dedicated enough to spend the necessary amount of time working towards it.
+BUT, the reward is AMAZING when you finally do dance on pointe!!
+PUT FORTH EVERY EFFORT TO GET YOUR POINTE SHOES- lackadaisical behavior will hold you back.
+Dancers are completely in charge of how quickly they advance to pointe shoes from pre-pointe!!

-Theraband for Pre-pointe & Pointe-Secondary and Intermediate Theraband color is BLUE for SDA dancers. $10 per band.
+Theraband color is BLUE for SDA dancers. $10 per band is the replacement cost for lost or broken bands.
 Write name on it with an ink pen towards one end.
 Bands can last up to 10,000 uses, but do get tears and break if not cared for properly or overstretched beyond 300% elongation.
-Cleaning: Immerse the band or tube in fresh clean water in a sink or under a running faucet.
-Rub a small amount of mild hand soap over the wet band or tube & then rinse in fresh water.
-Lay flat to dry, or drape the band or tube over the back of a chair or similar object & allow to thoroughly dry.
+Cleaning your Theraband: Immerse the band or tube in fresh clean water in a sink or under a running faucet.
+Rub a small amount of mild hand soap over the wet band or tube and then rinse in fresh water.
+Lay flat to dry it, or drape the band or tube over the back of a chair or similar object and allow to thoroughly dry.
 Once dry, rub a small amount of talcum, baby powder, corn starch, or similar powder over the surface of the band or tube to prevent sticking.